 When SSI was signed into law in 1972, it promised to serve as a safety net for those who (through disability or age) were unable to work and had little to no pension, savings, or Social Security benefits.
-But, because important aspects of the program have not been updated in more than 30 years, some of our country’s most vulnerable citizens are deeper in poverty today than they were then.
-With 6.4 million seniors living in poverty today and income inequality on the rise, senior poverty is a huge and growing problem.
-The Supplemental Security Income Restoration Act of 2017 would update the income and asset limits to better reflect reasonable assistance in today’s dollars.
-Rep. Raul Grijalva (D-AZ), introduced the bill in July along with 36 House co-sponsors.
+But, because important aspects of the program have not been updated in more than 40 years, some of our country’s most vulnerable citizens are deeper in poverty today than they were then.
+With over 7 million seniors living in poverty today and income inequality on the rise, senior poverty is a huge and growing problem.
+The Supplemental Security Income Restoration Act of 2019 would update the income and asset limits to better reflect reasonable assistance in today’s dollars.
+Rep. Raul Grijalva (D-AZ) and Rep. Elissa Slotkin (D-MI) introduced the bill in September along with House co-sponsors.